Smartling/SmartlingHelp/_articles/gdn/managing-gdn-projects/browsing-with-smartling-editmodes.md

 ---

-When you browse a translated site, you will see `smartling_editmode=1` in your broswer's address bar.
+When you browse a translated site, you will see `smartling_editmode=1` in your browser's address bar.
 By changing the value of `smartling_editmode`, you can switch to one of four edit modes.

 ## `smartling_editmode=1`